spockele/palila_gui/README.md

                                             #   put the question.
 Has no effect if manual split = no.
                                             #
         unlocked by = <string>  (optional)            # -> Question ID of another questionnaire question, which locks
-                                                      #   and unlocks this question until the answer in the other
+                                                      #   this question until the answer in the other question equals
-                                                      #   question equals the value in 'unlock condition'.
+                                                      #   the value in 'unlock condition'.
         unlock condition = <string>  (optional)       # -> The value the answer of the unlocking question has to take
                                                       #   to unlock this question.